-It’s been a couple months since I bought my first flash trigger and receivers and let me tell you, I’ve never looked back.
+Today I share my discovery of a pocket wizard alternative… It has been a couple of months since I bought my first flash trigger and receivers.
+And let me tell you, I’ve never looked back!

 The product in question is the Phottix Odin, by far the most intuitive flash triggers that I’ve used to date.

 The transmitter has a screen on it which is the secret to the product’s success in my opinion.
 This screen allows you to change the power of three different groups, from one place, with the click of a couple of buttons.

 The whole interface is so easy to use that I didn’t even have to read the manual – a rarity for flash gear with me.
 So, with the most basic setup, where all the flashes are on manual, you can be in once place and experiment with different lighting as much as you like with ease.

 These triggers also handle much more complicated ETTL setups where you want to use ratios over two groups of flashes to control the amount of light that each flash group is outputting.

 This isn’t usually the easiest thing to do but, with the screen on the transmitter, it’s as simple as a click of a few buttons.
 The addition of the screen is refreshing after using other products and it makes you wonder why it wasn’t done sooner.

 For those who don’t know, ETTL stands for Evaluative Through The Lens.
 ETTL utilizes a pre-flash to measure the light reflected back from the subject.

 You won’t actually see two flashes because, when the shutter is pressed, a very short flash burst is fired from the unit and the metering system reads the results, then makes the necessary adjustments (hence the name: evaluative through the lens).